nununo/works2.nunogodinho.com/content/events/panorama-exhibition/index.md

 draft: false
 ---

-In May 2017 I participated in the first collective exhibition of Hotel [Le Consulat][1] in Lisboa.
+In May 2017 I participated in the first collective exhibition of Hotel Le Consulat in Lisboa.
 It was curated by Adelaide Ginga.
 <!--more-->

 > This group exhibition of Portuguese emerging artists aims to present the artistic potential of names that have not yet get into the art market.
 Meaning, creators in the field of Visual Arts that are not represented by art galleries in Portugal, although they have already a consistent and pertinent work which worth to be known.